bug fixing icon user search icon shopping cart icon 0 email icon email icon

 Common Symptoms of Food Sensitivities

-• Digestive issues such as bloating, gas, or diarrhea
+• Digestive issues (bloating, gas, diarrhea, constipation)

 • Fatigue and brain fog